Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Discussion

-Moreover, even with strong heat redistribution, an atmosphere may still emit like a bare rock in a particular narrow bandpass for two different reasons.
-Firstly, the greenhouse effect could warm the surface beyond its equilibrium temperature, which would then emit as (or more) strongly as a bare rock where the atmospheric opacity is low.
-This is why some of the atmospheres modelled in Figure \ref{fig:compare_emission} emit more strongly than a black-body at the expected equilibrium temperature.
+Moreover, even with strong heat redistribution, an atmosphere may still emit like a bare-rock in a particular bandpass.
+The greenhouse effect could warm the surface beyond its equilibrium temperature, which could then emit at least as strongly as a bare-rock at wavelengths with low atmospheric opacity.
+This is why some of the atmospheres in Figure \ref{fig:compare_emission} emit more strongly than a black body surface would.
 Secondly, an atmosphere may form a thermal inversion if, for example, its visible and thermal opacities scale differently with pressure \citep{Piette2023,Zilinskas2023}.
 It could then produce an emission feature in the F1500W bandpass if it has high opacity in that spectral region.

-Both of these effects could counteract the overall cooling effect of heat redistribution, raising the emission in a particular bandpass back up to the value expected for a black-body.
+Both of these effects could counteract the overall cooling effect of heat redistribution, raising the emission in a particular bandpass back up to the value expected for a black body.
 An observation of such an atmosphere in that bandpass could therefore provide a false negative conclusion that there is no atmosphere.
 Unlike the false positives and false negatives for single-filter observations of secondary eclipses, we suggest that night-side emission can provide an unambiguous detection of an atmosphere.